Sometimes, when we look into a mirror, we’re making sure everything is presentable, just right.

 When teachers are told to eliminate bias from their planning and practice, the suggestion is superficial and thereby misleading.

-Instead, I simply note here how I described it (in common order) on the homepage: there’s me and there’s not me.
-It’s a philosophical difference, definitely epistemological if not also ontological, so take it or leave it but at least please understand it for your own philosophy as well as mine.
+Instead, I simply note here how I described it on the homepage in its more common order, nature-nurture: there’s me and there’s not me.
+It’s a philosophical difference, definitely epistemological if not also ontological, so take it or leave it, but at least please understand it for your own philosophy as well as mine.

 As all this pertains to teaching – because I write here most often as a teacher – the difference seems one of perspective, which is probably pretty telling, so educators take note.
 Where the difference seems one of perspective, with each person left to construe what other people also construe, maybe the most we could expect from a bunch of persons is consensus – seems a shame, then, to demand something instead like conformity.

 To those unconscious assumptions that Teacher Ed aims to preclude I relate Dusek’s teacher expectancy – both seem more individuated.
-But if we’re set on “eliminating bias,” whether that individual is a teacher or anyone else, how exactly do we measure expectations?
+But as one sets upon “eliminating bias,” whether that one is a teacher or anyone else, how exactly do we measure expectations?
 How do we even identify assumptions that are unconscious?
 Is there “some objective measure,” maybe some kind of systemic outcome, to help us determine where bias ends and expectancy begins?
 Because, if there were, bias might almost even seem reliable, maybe have some practical utility – seems a shame, then, to eliminate it, I mean if that were true.

 Less formally, I can imagine teachers intentionally mitigating expectancies in order to respect student autonomy – I’m pretty sure I have.
-Thanks to Dusek, let’s consider an attempt at identifying and mitigating expectancies to be, by extension, an attempt at managing bias, and this much I’ll grant you, Teacher Ed: managing bias.
-And surely this would affect ensuing outcomes – I’m pretty sure that was my thinking.
+Thanks to Dusek, let’s consider an attempt at identifying and mitigating expectancies to be, by extension, an attempt at managing bias.
+And this much I’ll grant you, Teacher Ed: indeed, we can manage bias.
+And surely this would affect ensuing outcomes – those times I managed, I’m pretty sure that was my thinking.

 Maybe a systemic distinction between bias and expectation could indicate some kind of synthesis… of people, of history, of institutional aims and cultures, and all their back-and-forth influences – every ripple from every pebble tossed, rippling and re-rippling across the gulf, placid at times though many times not.
 All this is its own continual cause-and-effect-yet-more, in which bias seems as much an unending if curiously dissociated mutual negotiation of each with every other.